sendbird/sendbird-syncmanager-ios/README.md

 - To listen data event and deliver it as view event.
 - To fetch data from cache or Sendbird server and deliver the data as view event.

-To meet the purpose, each collection has event subscriber and data fetcher.
-Event subscriber listens data event so that it could apply data update into view, and data fetcher loads data from cache or server and sends the data to event handler.
+Each collection has event subscriber and data fetcher.
+Event subscriber listens to data events so that it could apply these data updates into view, while data fetcher loads data from cache or server and sends the data to an event handler.

-#### Channel Collection
+#### - Channel collection

-Channel is quite mutable data where chat is actively going - channel's last message and unread message count may update very often.
-Even the position of each channel is changing drastically since many apps sort channels by the most recent message.
+Channel is a mutable data where chat is active.
+There are frequent updates on the channel's last message unread message count and also drastic changes in the position of each channel since many apps sort channels by the most recent message.
 For that reason, `SBSMChannelCollection` depends mostly on server sync.
 Here's the process `SBSMChannelCollection` synchronizes data:

 1. It loads channels from cache and the view shows them.
 2. Then it fetches the most recent channels from Sendbird server and merges with the channels in view.
 3. It fetches from Sendbird server every time `fetch(_:)` is called in order to view previous channels.

-> Note: Channel data sync mechanism could change later.
+> **Note**: Channel data sync mechanism could change later.

 `SBSMChannelCollection` requires `SBDGroupChannelListQuery` instance of [Sendbird SDK](https://github.com/sendbird/sendbird-ios-framework) as it binds the query into the collection.
 Then the collection filters data with the query.
 Here's the code to create new `SBSMChannelCollection` instance.
 The creation of channel collection is usually in `viewDidLoad()` of group channel list view controller.